awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 ## Cold HDD \(`sc1`\) Volumes<a name="EBSVolumeTypes_sc1"></a>

 Cold HDD \(`sc1`\) volumes provide low\-cost magnetic storage that defines performance in terms of throughput rather than IOPS\.
-With a lower throughput limit than `st1`, `sc1` is a good fit ideal for large, sequential cold\-data workloads\.
+With a lower throughput limit than `st1`, `sc1` is a good fit for large, sequential cold\-data workloads\.
 If you require infrequent access to your data and are looking to save costs, `sc1` provides inexpensive block storage\.
 Bootable `sc1` volumes are not supported\.

 Cold HDD \(`sc1`\) volumes, though similar to Throughput Optimized HDD \(`st1`\) volumes, are designed to support *infrequently* accessed data\.